opensdmx/rsdmx/README.md

 ============================

 ``rsdmx`` is a package to parse/read SDMX data and metadata in R. It provides a set of classes and methods to read data and metadata documents exchanged through the Statistical Data and Metadata Exchange (SDMX) framework.
 The package currently focuses on the SDMX XML standard format (SDMX-ML).
+[Learn more](https://github.com/opensdmx/rsdmx/wiki#package_overview).

 **Citation**: We thank in advance people that use ``rsdmx`` for citing it in their work / publication(s).
 For this, please use the citation provided at this link [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.11551.png)](http://dx.doi.org/10.5281/zenodo.11551)